 In 10 years many things have changed in my life, but my desire to go to Procida never faded.
 So this spring when I saw cheap flights to Naples for June, I bought 2 tickets right away, for my daughter and myself.
 I knew it could be a perfect time of the year with great weather and before the busiest holiday months.
 And it was.
 Warm weather, but not too hot, hardly any tourists, blue sky and the best lights for 10 days, a photograper’s dream.

 So on June 5th we jumped on our flight, in Naples took the Alibus from the airport to Molo Beverello, and just arrived in time for the next hydrofoil to Procida.
-(The Alibus ticket costs 5 EUR, or you can take a taxi for 20 EUR.)
 Most boats go to Procida first and then to Ischia island.
 There is Caremar and SNAV, we just picked whatever came first.
 We are both prone to seasickness, so took our pills, but the waves were big that day.
 It only took about 40 minutes and I can tell you, it wasn’t a joy ride, we were very happy to put our feet on land.
 The windows of the hydrofoil were dirty, we did not see much, so the usual "stare at the horizon" method did not work here.
 (On the photo below you can see a ferry, that is bigger, slower and you can go outside.
-The hydrofoil is smaller, faster, and it's not possible to go outside.
-A hydrofoil ticket costs 15 EUR.)
+The hydrofoil is smaller, faster, and it's not possible to go outside.)

 As I looked around I realized that nobody else cared about the dirty windows.
 It was late afternoon and the ferry was full of local people commuting to work or school from Procida to Naples, every day.
 Sounds romantic, but with my seasickness I’d rather commute by car or train.
 Anyway, all these people didn't really care that they couldn’t enjoy the view that would have been amazing, as they saw it every single day.
 They were chatting, sleeping or staring at their smartphones.